About

 My words and images have also appeared at Slate, The Wall Street Journal, Washington Post, Canoe Journal, Canoe & Kayak, Capital Times (Madison), Cooking Wild, Deer & Deer Hunting, Duluth News-Tribune, Sierra, and Wisconsin State Journal.
 Prior to becoming an author, I worked for over twenty years as a freelance business writer and instructional designer.

-I’ve always used images to help tell my stories, and during the past decade or so I’ve been learning a lot about architectural and real estate photography.
-At present I’m doing this sort of work for only one Realtor: my wife, Jean Hedren.
-It’s become a major differentiator for her and her listings.
-(You can visit Jean online at Edina Realty and at her Northwest Wisconsin Homes blog and website.
+Back then I created most of those images for one Realtor: my wife, Jean Hedren.
+It became a major differentiator for her and her listings.
+(Although she’s also in the process of retiring, you can visit Jean online at her blog and website.
 While you’re at it, check out her NW Wisconsin Homes YouTube channel.)

 error: